 I am attending graduate school on a H1B visa.
 Can I still apply?

 Yes, you can still apply to the program.
 The basic requirement is that you are a student at a US degree granting institution.
-However, you should know that if you are not a permanent resident at the time of appointment, the NIH will only support J1 visas.
+However, you should know that you must either be a permanent resident or hold a J1 visa at the time of appointment.

 What is the benefit of applying to GSRP?